aakashkavaiya/Remotely-add-post-in-Blog-Blogspot/README.md

 Add Summary Column to get Email Response

-**Check This Google Sheet to See how it should like: [Demo Sheet](https://docs.google.com/spreadsheets/d/1M0qAO59qtOmu7hZTSC5aPlIVJkjkhWkCTinVkCO_738/copy "Demo Sheet")**
+**Check out This Google Sheet to See how it should look: [Demo Sheet](https://docs.google.com/spreadsheets/d/1M0qAO59qtOmu7hZTSC5aPlIVJkjkhWkCTinVkCO_738/copy "Demo Sheet")**

 In Google Sheet go to `Tools > Script Editor`